huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

   Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the GaussDB OpenGauss instance.

 * `force_import` - (Optional, Bool) Specifies whether to import the instance with the given configuration instead of creation.
 If specified, try to import the instance instead of creation if the instance already existed.